containerize-com/Products/en/project-management/sprintapp/installation.md

 Explore
 -------

 In this article we discussed about SprintApp open source project management and time tracking software.
-To learn about other open source project management softwares, please visit following page:
+To learn about other open source project management software, please visit following page:

 *   [Best Open Source Project Management Tools](https://products.containerize.com/project-management)